The Marilyn Monroe ghost story is a tragic tale. Read on to discover what happened and why this beautiful woman haunts us to this day…

 In the middle of the night in August, 1962 Marilyn was found dead in her bedroom at her Brentwood, California home.
-She had been dead for several hours, her body discovered by her housekeeper when she knocked on Marilyn’s bedroom door at 3 AM.
-She had the feeling something wasn’t right.
-Unfortunately, her suspicions were correct and Marilyn was code blue, surrounded by bottles and bottles of pills.
+She had been dead for several hours.
+Her body was discovered by her housekeeper at 3 AM when she knocked on Marilyn’s bedroom door.
+The housekeeper had the feeling something wasn’t right.
+Unfortunately, her suspicions were correct.
+Marilyn was code blue, surrounded by bottles and bottles of pills.

-The coroner called it a suicide, claiming that there for no signs of foul play and that Marilyn had exhibited earlier signs of unstable behavior.
+The coroner called it a suicide, claiming so due to no signs of foul play and that Marilyn had exhibited earlier signs of unstable behavior.
 Her mother, in fact, was a known paranoid schizophrenic and it had been determined that Marilyn was destined for the same fate.

 Was it violence that ended her life?
 Was she too close to John F. Kennedy and his brother and someone had to do away with her?
-Is that what she’s trying to tell us and why she continues to appear?
-At this point nobody knows.
-The coroner says otherwise and called it a suicide by overdose of barbiturates.
+Is that what she’s trying to tell us and why she continues to appear today?
+At this point, nobody knows.
+The coroner thought otherwise and called her death a suicide by overdose of barbiturates.